Global Reconstructive Surgery Outreach Website

 All the above surgeries done by Mercy Ships.

-To continue with this work Dr Tertius Venter raises his own funds, in addition to families and friends that support him financially.
+To continue with this work Dr Tertius Venter raises his own funds in addition to families and friends that support him financially.

-1. Speak to people to know that the horizon of your future is as wide as one would allow God to take you if you are prepared to follow Him with all of your heart.
+1. Speak to people to know that the horizon of one's future is as wide as one would allow God to take you if you are prepared to follow Him with all of your heart.

 ‘One of the greatest tragedies of life is to go through life and to expect a little from a great God’

 "An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity." – Martin Luther King, Jr.